 - All-terrain tires great for sidewalk, skatepark, or compact dirt trails

 - Tektro dual handbrakes offer maximum stopping power

 - NO COASTER BRAKE!

 Prevelo Alpha Two Review – Results of our Test Rides

 Our confident, but not adventurous, 5-year-old tester eagerly rode it up and down mild hills and on paved and light gravel trails.
-Feeling how fast the bike was, he even extended his ride just to run some speed tests on the bike. 🙂 (And now, he wasn’t going 39 mph, but he certainly thought he was!)
+Feeling how fast the bike was, he even extended his ride just to run some speed tests on the bike. 🙂 The Prevelo Alpha Two boosted his confidence and inspired him to be a bit more adventurous than usual.

 Weight and Geometry

 At just under 15 pounds, the Prevelo Alpha Two is one of the lightest 16 inch bikes on the market.
 All of our testers felt at ease on the Alpha Two and wanted to ride faster, longer, and were willing to be more adventurous.